polterguy/magic.publishing/README.md

 ng serve
 ```

 The above will serve your dashboard over port 4200.
-The to start the backend, use another terminal window, and
+Then to start the backend, use another terminal window, and
 enter the _"backend"_ folder, and type the following to start the backend.

 ```